denoland/celld/docs/pingora_hyper.md

 process communication, background service management, and TCP-based inter-node communication.

+**✅ UPDATE: The critical memory buffering issues have been resolved with Phase 10 streaming implementation.
+The bridge is now production-ready for large files and streaming responses, with O(buffer_size) memory usage regardless of content size.**

-**However, the implementation has critical memory buffering issues that make it unsuitable for production use with large files or streaming responses.
-Phase 10 streaming support is essential before production deployment.**
+**Key Achievement**: Direct streaming pass-through eliminates the memory bottleneck that previously made the implementation unsuitable for production use with large content.